pythonnz/charter/README.md

 The Charity aims to organise an annual conference ("Kiwi PyCon").
 This means:

-* The Charity pays for any costs associated with hosting the conference website.
+* The Charity pays for any costs associated with hosting the conference website
-* The Charity committee appoints an organising committee for each conference.
+* The Charity committee appoints an organising committee for each conference
-* The funds of the Charity may, at the Charity committee's discretion, be used for the purposes of organising the conference.
+* The funds of the Charity may, at the Charity committee's discretion, be used for the purposes of organising the conference
-* Any profits from running the conference shall be retained by the Charity.
+* Any profits from running the conference shall be retained by the Charity
-* The Charity committee shall override decisions by the organising committee where it deems these to not adhere to the Charity's charter.
+* The Charity committee shall override decisions by the organising committee where it deems these to not adhere to the Charity's charter

 ### Rule 2d